QuantumETS/Godot-Pennylane/README.md

 # Godot-Quantum-Simulator-Node
-This repo aim to integrate existing quantum computing simulators within the godot game engine for rapid prototyping in visualization of qubits and rapid prototyping of games.
+This repo aim to integrate existing quantum computing simulators within the godot game engine for rapid prototyping of qubits visualization and quantum computing games.

 ## Supported Operators